 CERT Frequently Asked Questions

-A. The Community Emergency Response Team (CERT) is a federally funded, community-based program that provides training and on-going education to better prepare communities and individuals to respond to emergency situations.
-When an emergency or disaster happens, CERT members can give critical support to first-line responders and provide immediate assistance to their community within a coordinated, collaborative, and organized effort.
-CERT members can also help with non-emergency preparedness projects that help improve the overall safety and quality of living in their community.
+A. The Community Emergency Response Team (CERT) is a federally funded, community based volunteer program that provides training and on-going education to better prepare communities and individuals to respond to emergency/disaster situations.
+When an emergency/disaster happens, CERT members can provide immediate assistance to their community and give critical support to first responders using a coordinated, collaborative and organized effort.
+CERT members can also help with non-emergency preparedness projects that can help improve the overall safety and quality of life in their community.

-A. The Nassau County CERT program follows the same guidelines as the state and federal government, but takes into account the vulnerabilities the County faces as well as local participating communities.
-Nassau County is prone to flooding, snowstorms and hurricanes among other natural and man-made incidents.
+A. The Nassau County CERT program follows the same guidelines as the state and federal government, but takes into account the vulnerabilities the County faces, as well as local participating communities.
+Nassau County is prone to flooding, snowstorms and hurricanes among other natural, and man-made incidents.
 Each community may have its own localized emergencies and disasters.
 The CERT program is meant to help address how to plan for and respond to those emergencies and disasters.
-In addition, CERT is a way for communities to build resilience, foster affiliated volunteerism, assist neighbors and other communities, and strengthen communities.
+In addition, CERT is a way for communities to build resilience, foster affiliated volunteerism, assist neighbors, and other communities, and strengthen communities in general.

 Q. What does CERT training entail?

-CERT training is a basic, six week training that includes the following units:
+A. CERT training is a basic, 6-week course that includes the following units:

-In addition to these topics, other courses will be offered after each CERT member has successfully completed the basic training and have become a part of a local team.
+In addition to these topics, other courses will be offered after each CERT member has successfully completed the Basic training and has become part of a local Division.